flytbase/flytdocs/source/docs/FlytOS/TestFlytOS.rst

 Next step is to test a web/mobile app built on top of FlytOS APIs.

-1. Download Flyt Joystick android app from `here`_ .
+1. Download Flyt Joystick android app from `here1`_ .
 2. Alternatively you can use joystik web app on your laptop.
-Download Flyt Joystick web app on your laptop from `here`_ .
+Download Flyt Joystick web app on your laptop from `here2`_ .
 Enter into the directory and open index.html into browser.
 3. Connect your mobile / laptop to same wifi network that your companion computer / FlytPOD is connected to.